Mark Lane (author): Later career and death

+In 1968 he published the book Chicago Eyewitness about the Democratic National Convention protests that year.

 In Lane's 1970 book Arcadia, he sought to prove that James Joseph Richardson, a black migrant worker in Florida, had been falsely accused of killing his seven children.
 The book alleged that Richardson was convicted of the murders through corrupt means used by the authorities involved.
 He languished on death row for almost five years, escaping execution only by virtue of the Furman v.
 Georgia Supreme Court decision.

+Lane defended some of those who were arrested during the course of the Wounded Knee Occupation in 1973.
+He served as a spokesman for the Wounded Knee Legal Offense‐Defense Committee.
+Alongside William Kunstler, he successfully defended Russell Means and Dennis Banks, who were eventually acquitted.

 Nineteen years after Arcadia was published, Richardson received a hearing in which the charges were dropped thanks to the interventions of Lane and Miami's then-prosecutor Janet Reno.
 Richardson's babysitter, Betsy Reese, though suffering from dementia, later confessed to the crimes.
 Richardson was released from prison after 21 years.
-Lane's wife Patricia said in an interview that when her husband was finally able to shout "You're free, James!" to a disbelieving Richardson, it was the happiest moment of her husband's career.
+Lane's wife Pat said in an interview that when her husband was finally able to shout "You're free, James!" to a disbelieving Richardson, it was the happiest moment of her husband's career.

 Lane spent his last years residing in Charlottesville, Virginia.
 He continued to practice law and lectured on many subjects, especially the importance of the United States Constitution (mainly the Bill Of Rights and the First Amendment) and civil rights.

 Lane was one of twelve legal experts featured by panel moderator Bernard Hibbitts (University of Pittsburgh Law School professor) at the annual Law Library of Congress and American Bar Association Law Day symposium in 2001.
 The panel considered the question, "Who are the paradigms for the lawyer as reformer in American culture?"
 In 2012 he published his autobiography, Citizen Lane, which included a foreword by the actor Martin Sheen.

 On May 10, 2016, Mark Lane died of a heart attack at his home in Charlottesville.
 He was 89.